huschi/neo-hackathon-zuerich/nodejs-mongodb/README.md

 Ru Application instructions:

 - you need nodejs & npm

+- in your terminal:
     - run 'npm install -g nodemon' using your terminal
-- run 'npm install' using your terminal in the project directory
+    - run 'npm install' in the project directory (nodejs-mongodb)
-- run 'nodemon ./app.js' using your terminal in the project directory
+    - run 'nodemon ./app.js' in the project directory (nodejs-mongodb)
     - ther server is now running under 'localhost:8080'
 - requests:
     - containers
         - getAll:       localhost:8080/containers